-Co-requisite: DRFT 1145. and DVMA 0091; or ACT Math 17+; or COMPASS Math 38+ Pre-Algebra (30+ Algebra).
+Co-requisite: DRFT 1145. and MATH 0098; or ACT Math 17+; or Compass Algebra 30+; or Accuplacer Elementary Algebra 65+.
 The fundamentals and application of standard dimensioning practices used in preparation of technical drawings.

 DRFT 1215 - Auxiliary Views/Intersections and Developments (1/2/3)